Building a fence

 If you are planning to build or repair a boundary fence on your property, you need to talk to your neighbours before work begins.

-You can ask us to supply you with contact details of the owners of adjoining properties for the purpose of fencing.
+You can ask us to supply you with the contact details of the owners of adjoining properties for the purpose of fencing by filling in the form below.

 What permits do I need for my fence?